SxT-Community/SxT-dNFT/README.md

 ```

 > 📘
 > Please note, you will want to replace `your_biscuit_public_key` with public key used to generate the biscuit token you're sending along with this request.
+You'll also want to replace `TEST` with your schema name.

-2) Load Table
+2) Load Table - This is where a game would be inserting it's telemetry into SxT:

 ```SQL
 INSERT INTO TEST.GAME_TELEMETRY_ARTHUR (ID, GamerId, ActionType, AchievementId, collectableId, Level_, ItemId, Points)